 Microbiota, energy balance and metabolism

-The aim of this project is to fill the knowledge gap in the relation between gut microbiota, gut physiology and human energy metabolism by combining state-of-the-art, detailed human phenotyping and detailed characterisation of gut-microbiota composition and its functionality.
-Particular focus will be on interactions between gut-derived short-chain fatty acids (SCFA), and liver, adipose tissue and skeletal-muscle metabolism.
+The aim of this project was to fill the knowledge gap in the relation between gut microbiota, gut physiology and human energy metabolism by combining state-of-the-art, detailed human phenotyping and detailed characterisation of gut-microbiota composition and its functionality.
+Particular focus was on interactions between gut-derived short-chain fatty acids (SCFA), and liver, adipose tissue and skeletal-muscle metabolism.

-The project uses human intervention studies to elucidate the significance of the gut microbiota and its products, in particular SCFA, in body-weight control and insulin sensitivity.
-Approaches include:
+The project used human intervention studies to elucidate the significance of the gut microbiota and its products, in particular SCFA, in body-weight control and insulin sensitivity.
+Approaches included: